FunkyMuse/blog/_posts/2021-09-01-software_engineering_2021.md

 Now it's the same thing with **agile**, but they just don't understand, until something replaces it as the next big thing, so that your bosses can advertise that: "we're using this methodology, we achieved excellency".

-Corporate leadership cant *"feel in charge"* unless they’re interacting with people face to face.
+Corporate leadership can't *"feel in charge"* unless they’re interacting with people face to face.

 The ego-gratifying whiners can't shake hands now, can they?
 Too bad that they won't be center of attention, now you can easily give them the vouchers they gave you for free psychological counseling, because they need it more than you do.